wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Architecture-And-Optimization.md

 - [High Performance React: 3 New Tools to Speed Up Your Apps](https://parg.co/b1v): In this post I’ll highlight tools and techniques for making React apps fast.
 Each section also has an interactive, and (hopefully) fun demo!

-- [why-did-you-update【Project】](https://github.com/garbles/why-did-you-update): Puts your console on blast when React is making unnecessary updates.
+- [why-did-you-update #Project# ](https://github.com/garbles/why-did-you-update): Puts your console on blast when React is making unnecessary updates.